sderosiaux/every-single-day-i-tldr/README.md

 - http://www.jowanza.com/post/155264974829/the-how-and-why-of-spark-and-couchbase Some intro to spark and couchbase combined together.
 - https://fail0verflow.com/blog/2016/console-hacking-2016-postscript/ Porting Linux on PS4
 - https://github.com/zeit/release another semver github release tool. straghtforward, does the job.
+- http://www.spacex.com/news/2016/09/01/anomaly-updates SpaceX, transparent about the loss of the rocket launched on 1-sep. "one of the three composite overwrapped pressure vessels (COPVs) inside the second stage liquid oxygen (LOX) tank failed."

 # 31-12-2016